Empathetech-LLC/empathetech_flutter_ui/README.md

 But, as you grow your apps, the other pillars require continuous development.

 EFUI's got you covered there too!
 Check out the...
-* [Responsive Widgets](./lib/src/classes/responsive-design/): A collection of custom classes that aid in building responsive UI/UX
+* [Responsive Widgets](./lib/src/classes/responsive-design/): Widgets that aid in building responsive UI/UXs
-* [Semantics Widgets](./lib/src/classes/accessibility/): A collection of custom classes that streamline defining screen reader semantics
+* [Accessibility Widgets](./lib/src/classes/accessibility/): Widgets with streamlined semantics and/or widgets that adapt to accessibilty flags, like `EzDominantHandSwitch`

 and even more helpful Widgets, like [EzVideoPlayer](./lib/src/classes/EzVideoPlayer.dart)!